futurelogic/trade_tracker/README.md

 When initializing the app, you must use a flag to specify what you would like to do...

--n = Create a new trade doc
+-n = Create a new trade doc\n
--h = Print this help file to screen
+-h = Print this help file to screen\n
 -p = Print example trade to the screen
 -e = Edit Trade (used to add the date the trade was closed)